millsapjohn/anint/README.md

     python anint.py 22024_pts.shp 22024_mask.shp 22024_cl.shp 50 2 50 3 20

 ## Notes
+Centerline must extend beyond the first/last points in the bathymetry layer for accurate results.</br>

 Mask layer will be used to clip grid points - no points will be generated outside mask.
 Works with polygons containing holes.</br>